 - Gain an insight into what is involved in conducting a triathlon event thus giving you a greater appreciation for marshals and officials at future events making you a better competitor.

 - Free non-competitive membership discounts off competitive membership (if officiated at 3 events in the season prior)

-- Fee for service payment –please contact your State Association for details
+- Fee for service payment –please contact your State or Territory Association for details

 What to do now?

-- Register your interest by contacting your local State or Territory Association or email the TA Technical Team directly at email@example.com
+- Register your interest by contacting your local State or Territory Association by clicking on an email link below

 - Your State Association can advise you of the next course in your area and the development path for the programme

 - Complete the Introductory Officiating course provided by the Australian Sports Commission

 The Introductory Officiating General Principles online course has been developed to assist officials in learning the basic skills they will need to officiate effectively.

 The online course is provided by the Australian Sports Commission and is initially available free of charge to Australian officials.